michelesalvador/GedcomGraph/README.md

 _GedcomGraph_ has been primary created to generate the genealogical diagram into the Android app [Family Gem](https://github.com/michelesalvador/FamilyGem).
 But obviously it could be recycled for any other genealogical Java project that uses a FamilySearch Gedcom object.

-~~You can find a simple implementation of _GedcomGraph_ made with Java AWT/Swing in [GedcomGraph Canvas](https://github.com/michelesalvador/GedcomGraph-Canvas)~~.
-NOT YET
+You can find a simple implementation of _GedcomGraph_ made with Java AWT/Swing in [GedcomGraph canvas](https://github.com/michelesalvador/GedcomGraph-canvas).

-_GedcomGraph_ is written in Java 1.7, so to be compatible with older version of Android: it has been tested up to Android 4.1 Jelly Bean.
+_GedcomGraph_ is written in Java 1.7, so to be compatible with older versions of Android: it has been tested up to Android 4.1 Jelly Bean.

-_GedcomGraph_ can receive some option to modify the output tree, but basically the tree is always top-to-down, with marriage years between spouses, and the zero coordinates in the top-left corner of the area.
+_GedcomGraph_ can receive some option to modify the tree output, but basically the tree has always the zero coordinates on top-left corner, the ancestors above and the descendants below, and the marriage year between spouses.

-The package name `graph.gedcom` is maybe not definitive. 😬

 ## Options